-Each individual member of the Quilters’ Guild is automatically a member of the European Quilters Association (EQA).
+Each individual member of the Quilters’ Guild is automatically a member of the European Quilt Association (EQA).
 The aims of the EQA are to promote the knowledge of quilting among the 20 member countries, and to encourage friendship and cooperation between quilters across Europe.

 Embracing the spirit of this ethos, each year the EQA sets a challenge open to all members to enter.
 Selected entries are displayed in a gallery at the Festival of Quilts in Birmingham and for the following two years will be exhibited at events in many of the other member countries.

-The 2017 ‘Inspired by the Flying Geese block’ challenge is now touring the various exhibitions in the EQA member countries and are due to be returned in 2019.
+The 2017 ‘Inspired by the Flying Geese block’ challenge is now touring the various exhibitions in the EQA member countries and are due to be returned in late 2019.

 The theme for the EQA Challenge for 2018 was ‘Boundaries’.
 Boundaries, whether national, regional, linguistic, cultural, economic, personal, or boundaries in patterns, techniques, fabrics, styles etc. There are many boundaries to explore, expand and overcome.
 8 selected entries from each of 19 countries were displayed at the Festival of Quilts 2018 in Birmingham and the exhibition is now touring through many European countries for the next two years.

 Threads without Borders : 2019 EQA challenge in celebration of its 30 years

 The EQA has decided to commemorate our 30th anniversary in 2019 with a challenge with the theme 'Threads without Borders'.
 At this time of change in Europe, simple materials such as threads connect people all over Europe.